DW01/traktor-docs/engine/terrain.md

 **Near terrain** (close to camera) renders at full resolution with all detail.

-**Medium distance** reduces polygon density—you won't notice the difference from far away.
+**Medium distance** reduces polygon density.
+You won't notice the difference from far away.

 **Far distance** uses very low-poly representation, maybe just a handful of triangles per terrain tile.